Michael of Hungary: Life

 Anonymus, the unknown author of the late-12th-century Gesta Hungarorum narrates that Michael's father, Taksony, took his wife "from the land of the Cumans".
-However, the lands which were dominated by the Cumans at Anonymus's time had been controlled by the Pechenegs up until the 1050s.
+However, the lands dominated by the Cumans at Anonymus's time had been controlled by the Pechenegs up until the 1050s.
 Accordingly, Györffy proposes that Taksony's wife was the daughter of a Pecheneg tribal leader.
 Other historians, including Zoltán Kordé and Gyula Kristó, say that Anonymous's report may refer either to her Khazar or to her Volga Bulgarian origin.

 Michael was Taksony's younger son.
 Györffy writes that he was still a minor when he was baptized around 972.
 He received baptism together with his elder brother, Géza, who succeeded their father as Grand Prince around that time.
 Michael was named after the archangel Michael.
 According to Györffy, the frequent use of the name "Béla" by his descendants—four kings and two dukes from the House of Árpád bore this name—implies that it was Michael's original pagan name.
 He also writes that the "a" ending of his name excludes that it was borrowed from a Slavic language, because "a" is a feminine ending in these languages.
 Instead, he proposes that the name derived from the Turkic bojla title.

 According to Györffy, Michael was a close ally of his brother, since there is no proof that their relationship was ever tense.
 Therefore, Györffy continues, Géza "probably gave one of the ducatus" in the Principality of Hungary to Michael, although there is no record of these events.
 According to Steinhübel, Michael received the "Duchy of Nitra" around 971.
 His colleague, Ján Lukačka, adds that it was Michael who broke "the resistance of the native nobles" in this duchy.

 Michael's fate is unknown; Györffy proposes that he either died before his brother (who died in 997) or renounced of his duchy in favor of Géza's son, Stephen, without resistance.
 On the other hand, Steinhübel writes that Michael was murdered in 995, an action "for which his brother Géza was probably responsible".
 Lukačka likewise says that Michael "was killed, apparently, on the orders of" Géza.
 Finally, Vladimír Segeš also says that Géza had Michael murdered, according to him between 976 and 978, but he writes that Michael was succeeded by his own son, Ladislas the Bald.